whitequark/lab-notebook/source/_posts/2015-01-03-measuring-diode-recovery-time.markdown

 -----------

-The circuit implements a pulse generator using a MOSFET half-bridge with the fall time of ~15ns.
+The circuit implements a pulse generator using a MOSFET half-bridge with the fall time of ~15ns and uses regular 0.125W thin film resistors.
+It is simple and reuses components I already had.
 The blue channel probes _pulse_ and the yellow one probes _common_.

 The DUT has a recovery time of about 5µs, which of course makes it useless in a rectifier working at ~350kHz.